Folk art of Taiwan

 Stone benches with sculptures, depicting rabbits (top) and an owl, near Puli.
 (Photos copyright © by Kaj Halberg)

-The threatened black-faced spoonbill (Platalea minor) breeds on islets off the west coast of Korea, on offshore islets in Liaoning Province in China, and since 2006 also a few pairs in the Tumen Estuary in Russia.
+The threatened black-faced spoonbill (Platalea minor) breeds on islets off the west coast of Korea, on offshore islets in Liaoning Province in China, and since 2006 also a few pairs in the Khanka Lake in south-eastern Ussuriland.
 (Source: Birdlife International)

 From an estimated number as high as 10,000, the population plummeted to a low of 288 individuals in 1988.
-Since then, conservation efforts have caused the population to increase to about 6,000 individuals in 2022.
-With a total of about 3,800 birds, Taiwan is the most important wintering area for this species.
+Since then, conservation efforts have caused the population to increase to about 7,000 individuals in 2024.
+Taiwan is the most important wintering area for this species with a total of about 4,000 birds.

 Naturally, this iconic bird is lavishly represented in Taiwanese folk art.
 Some examples are shown below.